dretay/arduino_usb_hid_i2c/README.md

 ### Building the PB models ###

-- `build_models.bat`
++ `build_models.bat`
--- will generate hid.pb.c and hid.pb.h.
+- will generate hid.pb.c and hid.pb.h.
--- note that in hid.options the x/y delta is being capped at a 16 bit signed number to cut down in transmission overhead.
+- note that in hid.options the x/y delta is being capped at a 16 bit signed number to cut down in transmission overhead.